-What’s most special to him, however, according to Al, is that he is now getting to experience his childhood wonder of nature all over again, through the eyes of his eight-year old daughter, Juliet.
-Not only his constant snorkeling companion, she is also a budding wildlife photographer in her own right, already having published images to her credit.
+What’s most special to him, however, according to Al, is that he is now getting to experience his childhood wonder of nature all over again, through the eyes of his ten-year old daughter, Juliet.
+Not only his constant snorkeling companion and free diving model, she is also a budding wildlife photographer in her own right, already having a number of published images to her credit.

-Along with hundreds of published magazine articles, Al has authored two books, This Is the Caribbean and The Retail Dive Store: Management and Operations, and co-authored a third, Diving With Sharks.
+Along with hundreds of published magazine articles, Al has authored three books, This Is the Caribbean; The Retail Dive Store: Management and Operations; and Face to Face: Up Close with Mother Nature, published in 2016. co-authored a third, Diving With Sharks, and was a featured contributor in Fifty Places to Dive Before You Die.
 His ocean-related poetry is included in the anthology, Poets of the Deep, and he released an original music album, “Dolphin’s Dance” in 1990.